Jerrysuper123/pharmacy-pal/README.md

 ## 9. Limitations and future implementations
 - [Use passive event listener](https://web.dev/uses-passive-event-listeners/) - not implemented currently, but could significantly improve the mobile scrolling experience especally on a map

 - Leeflet Routing Machine is an open-source project, not suitable for production use.
-Its server could be stopped without prior notice.
+Its server could be halted without prior notice.
 To commercialize this project, we might consider paid services.

 - The disease and symptom dataset is rather small - less than 50 disease types currently.
 To improve the predictive accuracy, we might need a larger dataset or implement a back-end server to collect users' info.